L1quid/TabDecay/README.md

 Decay
 -----

-Users define a time period, and tabs which are unused for that time period are then decayed (bookmarked, archived, closed).
+Users select a length of time, and tabs which are unused for that long are then decayed (bookmarked, archived, closed).

 Bookmarking
 -----------